 We have received many comments recently regarding the costs of taking a pet to England.
 Every pet flying into England must arrive as manifested cargo.
-You cannot fly into England with a pet in the cabin.
-This is not a rule of the airline; it is a DEFRA requirement.
+You cannot fly into England with a pet in the cabin or as checked baggage.
+This is a rule of commerical airlines; it is not a requirement of the United Kingdom.

 Here is the procedure as to how your pet will be handled once arriving in England:

-The handler/agent that takes your pet from the airline to the DEFRA animal reception facility will charge a fee of about $150.00
+The handler/agent that takes your pet from the airline to the Animal Reception Center (ARC) will charge a fee of about $150.00

 There is an EU Border Inspection Fee of about $100.00.

-DEFRA imposes a fee for their services at the animal reception center of about $330.00
+DEFRA imposes a fee for their services at the ARC of about $330.00

 This is the cost for the first animal.
 Additional animals are charged only a few dollars more up to 5 pets.